How to chose Industrial Gear Oil in Nigeria : Maintenance for Factory & Plant Machinery

 Best For:

-Viscosity measures how easily oil flows at different temperatures.
-The “W” stands for Winter, indicating cold-weather performance, while the second number represents high-temperature viscosity.
+Vehicle engine oil in Nigeria with Viscosity or motor oil measures how easily oil flows at different temperatures.
+The “W” stands for Winter, indicating cold-weather performance, while the second number represents high-temperature viscosity oil for cars.

 Common Viscosity Grades in Nigeria